Wolfson-1/tear-n-share/README.md

 - Registration & login authentication improvements Using reCAPTCHA
 - Improve form input controls & validation.
 Input character limits & type checks, varify username & email registration doesnt already exist before account creation.
-- Addition of profile settings modal so user can edit the following:
+- Addition of delete account & linked data logic into profile settings section. required look into server side code for this.
-   - change username & password
-   - distance unit toggle between miles and kilometers
-   - deactivate account
 - the addition of firebase storage for the following purposes:
    - User upload of a profile picture on account creation as well as ability to change profile picture in account settings
    - Add images for proof of purchases and payment to other users in activity tracker of matched users